quintilesims/layer0/docs-src/docs/reference/terraform-plugin.md

 * `min_count` - (Optional, Default: 0) The minimum number of instances allowed in the environment
 * `user-data` - (Optional) The user data template to use for the environment's autoscaling group.
 See the [cli reference](/reference/cli/#environment) for the default template.
+* `os` - (Optional, Default: "linux") Specifies the type of operating system used in the environment.
+Options are "linux" or "windows".
+* `ami` - (Optional) A custom AMI ID to use in the environment.
+If not specified, Layer0 will use its default AMI ID for the specified operating system.

 ### Attribute Reference
 The following attributes are exported: